RashidOrga/python-project-template/readme.md

         └── __init__.py
 ```

+- .created_from: Metadata file indicating the origin of the generated project (e.g., link to the template or the version used).

+- .bumpversion.cfg: Configuration file for bump2version, used to manage semantic versioning of your project.

+- CodeOwner: Defines code owners for specific parts of the project.
+Useful for managing PR reviews and approvals.

+- README.md: The main documentation file for the generated project.

+- datas/: Directory for storing datasets or data files used by the project.
+This is useful for machine learning models, analysis, or any data-driven applications.
+You can organize this folder by using subfolders for raw, processed, and output data.

-- dockerfile: Configuration for Docker to containerize the application.
+- Dockerfile: Configuration file for Docker to containerize the application.
+It defines the environment and dependencies required to run the project in a container.

+- docs/: Contains documentation files for the project.
+This could include API documentation, design documents, user guides, etc.

 - envs/: Environment configuration files to manage dependencies.
+The requirements.txt lists Python packages for a pip-based environment, while environment.yml is for Conda environments.

+- examples/: This directory holds example scripts or Jupyter notebooks demonstrating how to use the project or its components.

 - src/: Source code directory for application development.
+Typically divided into:

+  - backend/: Contains server-side code, such as APIs.
+  - frontend/: Placeholder for front-end assets (e.g., HTML, CSS, JavaScript) if applicable.
-- tests/: Directory for unit and integration tests.
+- tests/: Directory for unit and integration tests to ensure code quality and functionality.

+  - integration/: Tests that validate how different parts of the system work together.
+  - unitary/: Unit tests for individual components.

 ## Running the Generated Project
 After generating the project, follow these steps to set up and run the project: